 What is The Game Changers about?

 The Game Changers is a film documenting the rise of plant-based eating in professional sport and how this relates to current and historical perceptions of nutrition and strength.
 It follows James Wilks – an elite Special Forces trainer and The Ultimate Fighter winner as he travels the world investigating the optimal diet for human performance.
-It is co-produced by James Cameron, Arnold Schwarzenegger, Jackie Chan, Lewis Hamilton, Novak Djokovic, Chris Paul, Joseph Pace, Louie Psihoyos and James Wilks.
+It is co-produced by James Cameron, Jackie Chan, Lewis Hamilton, Novak Djokovic, Chris Paul, Joseph Pace, Louie Psihoyos and James Wilks.
 James Wilks begins with his own story of injury which led him to research the latest techniques in recovery.
 From here, he discovers a range of viewpoints advocating plant-based diets over heavily meat-based ones, for improving performance and recovery.